 Working in conflict and post-conflict environments requires flexible approaches that are context-specific and can be readily adapted to the changing situation on the ground.

 Countering Violent Extremism: We employ evidence-based approaches to countering violent extremism (CVE) programming that address the local drivers of ideologically motivated violence.
 We do this by amplifying moderate voices, opening peaceful avenues of dissent, empowering youth, and strengthening community cohesion.

 Transition Assistance: Our projects support political and social transition initiatives by bolstering government connections with citizens and addressing conflict drivers, such as political and ethnic tensions, lack of government transparency and accountability, and land disputes.
 We employ a range of methods, such as media, government and civil society capacity building, artistic and creative outreach, and youth empowerment.
 We draw on local expertise to devise approaches and methods that will achieve the greatest impact and resonate with target groups.

-Post-conflict Recovery and Reconstruction: Working in post-conflict environments requires a multifaceted approach to rebuild infrastructure and mitigate the legacy of eroded government and social institutions.
-We use solutions that support the rebuilding of physical and political infrastructure, help governments provide essential services, reintegrate refugees and internally displaced people, demobilize and reintegrate combatants, and pave the way for the strengthening of essential democratic institutions.
+Recovery and Reconstruction: Working in fragile environments requires a multifaceted approach to rebuild infrastructure and support the development of government and social institutions.
+We offer solutions to support the rebuilding of physical and political infrastructure and improve government capacity to provide essential services.
+Our programs also reintegrate refugees and internally displaced people, demobilize and reintegrate combatants, and pave the way for the strengthening of essential democratic institutions.

 Land and Resource Rights:

-Addressing the rights and tenure aspects of competing claims of access to land and resource can mitigate root causes of conflict and lay a path toward stability and peace.
-Current trends in population growth, climate change, environmental degradation, land use and resettlement patterns necessitate approaches that diffuse competition and conflict over land.
+Addressing the rights and tenure aspects of competing claims of access to land and resources can mitigate the root causes of conflict and lay a path to stability and peace.
+Current trends in population growth, climate change, environmental degradation, land use, and resettlement patterns demand approaches that diffuse competition and conflict over land.
 Learn more about our cross-cutting work in land and resource rights